 - 2. Significant industry concerns highlight the discrepancies with requirements in respect to transaction reporting.
 The cost incurred by the industry is considerable in this context.
-The industry is concerned in respect to the potential increase regarding the reporting requirement across the EU for OTC derivatives which the UK regulatory authority requires from a super-equivalent perspective.
-This again highlights the variance in reporting requirements.
-The industry again believes appropriate cost benefit analysis should be conducted if this is being considered for implementation across the EU. - 3.
+The industry is concerned in respect to the potential increase regarding the reporting requirement across the EU for OTC derivatives which the UK regulatory authority requires from a super-equivalent perspective which highlights the variance in reporting requirements.
+It is felt appropriate cost benefit analysis should be conducted if this is being considered for implementation across the EU. - 3.
 As a result of the wide range of additional information requirements that competent authorities are able to make under MiFID, obstacles remain to a consistent approach being applied to transaction reporting across the European Union.
 It was widely understood that MiFID was to provide a common approach to the requirement in this regard.
-However this does not appear to have been achieved and therefore is resulting in confusion, potential regulatory risk and significant cost to the industry in an attempt to meet differing requirements.
+The industry would stress this has not been achieved and has resulted in confusion, potential regulatory risk and significant cost to the industry in an attempt to meet differing requirements.
 If reporting OTC derivatives was to materialise across member states, a pan-European approach in OTC derivative reporting would be needed for the financial impact on firms to be reasonable. - 4.
-It must be stressed that any additional reporting requirement can mean that the industry faces potentially 30 different reporting obligations.
-Competent authorities therefore need to adopt a consistent approach across the EU and approach the relevant regulator for the information required so that the information obtainable will meet the local requirements in line with the reporting obligation.
+Competent authorities need to adopt a consistent approach across the EU and approach the relevant regulator for the information required so that the information obtainable will meet the local requirements in line with the reporting obligation.
 The requests, and the handling of these requests, need to be consistent across the EU.
-Failure to ensure this will lead to multiple reporting requirements to different competent authorities which will go against the spirit of MiFID transaction reporting requirements. - 5.
+Failure to ensure this will lead to potentially multiple reporting requirements to different competent authorities which will go against the spirit of MiFID transaction reporting requirements. - 5.
 In this context, some member states have already implemented super-equivalent requirements as regards OTC derivatives.
 These member states have therefore gained expertise and experience in this area.
-For instance, given the UK FSA super-equivalent regime and the significant level of activity already reported to this competent authority, we would urge CESR to seriously consider the current FSA approach when designing a consistent European approach. - 6.
-The standards for identifying and classifying OTC derivatives for regulatory reporting purposes must also be fully aligned with the corresponding standards used for proposals for central clearing of OTC derivative trades, such as the McCreevy initiative for credit derivatives clearing.
-The inefficiencies of doing otherwise are obvious. - Question 3: What characteristics do you use to create identifiers for OTC derivative contracts for your system (if relevant)?
-Please provide practical examples. - 7.
-Although the industry is keen to support regulators to ensure they have at their disposal the appropriate market abuse capability, the cost of any additional requirement needs to be proportionate to the expected benefit of such changes.
+An example of this is the UK FSA super-equivalent regime.
+Reporting of OTC derivatives to the UK FSA has been of a significant level and it is felt this is also true when considering the potential of total activity from a European perspective.
+The industry would therefore strongly urge CESR to seriously consider the current FSA approach when designing a consistent European approach. - 6.
+The standards for identifying and classifying OTC derivatives for regulatory reporting purposes must also be fully aligned with the corresponding standards used for proposals for central clearing of OTC derivative trades, such as Commissioner McCreevy's initiative for credit derivatives clearing.
+The inefficiencies of doing otherwise would be a major concern to the industry.

+Question 3: What characteristics do you use to create identifiers for OTC derivative contracts for your system (if relevant)?
+Please provide practical examples.